wickedpool/Dotfiles/README.md

 ############################

-Finally -> In the zshrc file, you'll find my zsh configuration with some practicals aliases !
+Finally -> In the zshrc file, you'll find my zsh configuration with some useful aliases !

 ############################